nyudlts/ultraviolet/docs/CHEATSHEETS.md

         - OR `invenio-cli install --dev` - include dev dependencies
     - `invenio-cli services` - start and setup services, can be done in two separate steps like so:
         - `invenio-cli services setup -N` - builds containers for local serivices; `-N` disables the creation of demo data
-        - `invenio-cli serices start` - start the services containers
+        - `invenio-cli services start` - start the services containers
             - if postgres is not starting you might have a local installation of psql running in the same port. `systemctl stop postgresql` to stop it.A
     - `invenio-cli services status` - can be also viewed in Docker Desktop UI
     - `invenio-cli services stop` - stop container services